Swader/planetable-kitze/README.md

 - `id` (required): YouTube video ID
 - `date` (optional): Display date
 - `categories` (optional): Array of category tags for filtering

+## Included Snippets

+The repo ships with paste-ready page snippets under `snippets/`:

+- `snippets/projects-page.html` - opinionated multi-section projects page using the theme's project-card system
+- `snippets/cv-page.html` - CV/resume page with top-right photo slot, print-friendly styling, and a `Download PDF` button that calls `window.print()`

+These are not auto-rendered by the theme.
+Paste them into Planet page content and adapt the copy to your site.

 ## Project Card View